IBM/watsonx-data-lab/docs/wxd-kafka.md

 ![Add Database](wxd-images/watsonx-kafka-datamanger-2.png)

 When data is loaded into the queue, you will be able to click on the Data sample tab to look at the messages that have come in.

+!!! alert "Data Manager 2.1.1"
+    The Data Manager in watsonx.data 2.1.1 does not display the queue data.
+You must use the Query Workplace to create a SQL statement to view the data.

 ![Add Database](wxd-images/watsonx-kafka-data.png)